 This worry may stem partly from an early mice study, which linked GMO intake to a higher risk of tumors and early death.
 However, this study was later retracted because it was poorly designed (

-Currently, no human research ties GMO intake to cancers.
+Currently, no human research ties GMO intake to cancers, and there is no evidence that eating GMOs will change your DNA.

 All the same, no long-term human studies exist.
 Thus, more long-term human research is needed.